University of the People review and FAQ

 Just like any diploma mill, University of the People has no professors, no video courses and no original study material.
 The most frequently recommended sources are Wikipedia pages that might contain mistakes, or PDF files downloaded from various colleges' websites without asking permission from the authors and/or the owners.
 Those PDF files could also have mistakes or even be technically corrupt, but UoPeople doesn't care.

-Fake names of professors
+Fake professors

 Unauthorized logos

-On the other hand, the webmaster has not been authorized to publish other organizations' logos, such as the United Nations, WASC (huge logo of an accrediting body) or Apple, Amazon, Microsoft, Google, Deloitte, IBM, you name it.
-In his opinion, all these unauthorized logos make the website "more professional" and help the organization sell more "degrees"; in our opinion, they help the website look more ridiculous instead, and deceptive.
-When UoPeople.edu was created, they claimed their alumni to work at Apple, Amazon, Microsoft, Google and other giants… but they couldn't have any alumni simply because the website had just been created.
-In fact, University of the People's bad reputation is embarrassing in a résumé, and some people started to omit this name due to the prevalent understandable discrimination from employers towards shady offshore diploma mills, especially when they read the name "University of the People".
-Hundreds of thousands of students graduate from schools having a real accreditation and a great reputation instead; how could a "degree" issued by an offshore degree mill compete with them all?
+On the other hand, the webmaster has not been authorized to publish the logos of various organizations, including the United Nations, WASC (featuring a prominently displayed accrediting body logo), Apple, Amazon, Microsoft, Google, Deloitte, IBM, you name it.
+In his view, these unauthorized logos make the website look "more professional" and help the organization sell more "degrees".
+In reality, they only make the site appear more deceptive—and, frankly, ridiculous.
+When UoPeople.edu was first launched, they claimed their alumni worked at Apple, Amazon, Microsoft, Google, and other major companies.
+However, at that time, they couldn't have had any alumni, because the website had just been created.
+In truth, a degree from the University of the People carries such a poor reputation that many graduates choose to omit it from their résumés.
+Understandably, employers often discriminate against degrees from questionable offshore diploma mills, especially when they see the name University of the People.
+Meanwhile, hundreds of thousands of students graduate each year from institutions with legitimate accreditation and strong reputations.
+How could a "degree" from an offshore diploma mill possibly compete with them?

 The for-profit Israeli company that doesn't pay any taxes in the US